colinaguan/enrollable/docs/testing/savedSchedules.md

 #### test 8 (generate Modal test2)
 on Generate Schedule page:
-select classes, click generate. click "Save schedule" modify title and description click "Cancel" click "Save schedule" again
+select classes, click "generate" click "Save schedule" modify title and description click "Cancel" on the same schedule card, click "Save schedule" again

 **Result:**
 ERROR

 **Description:**
- modified title and description was saved on the Modal, same happen when click "Cancel" other than "Cancel"
+ modified title and description was saved on the Modal, same happen when click "Save" other than "Cancel"